replicatedhq/docs/docs/getting-started/replicated-private-registry.md

-title = "Replicated Private Registry" description = "How to push and access private images in Replicated's hosted private registry." weight = "105" categories = [ "Getting Started" ]
+title = "Replicated Private Registry" description = "How to push and access private images in Replicated's hosted private registry." weight = "105" categories = [ "getting-started" ]

 [menu.main]
-Name       = "Replicated Private Registry" identifier = "replicated-private-registry" parent     = "/getting-started" url        = "/docs/getting-started/replicated-private-registry"
+Name       = "Replicated Private Registry" identifier = "replicated-private-registry" parent     = "/getting-started" url        = "/getting-started/replicated-private-registry"
 +++

 When building your application, you have the option of hosting your private images on the Replicated private registry or [using external private and public registries](/kb/supporting-your-customers/registries/).